cedricbonhomme/Stegano/README.md

 ## Donations

-If you wish and if you like Stegano, you can donate:
+If you wish and if you like Stegano, you can donate via GitHub Sponsors:

 [![GitHub Sponsors](https://img.shields.io/github/sponsors/cedricbonhomme)](https://github.com/sponsors/cedricbonhomme)

+or with Bitcoin to this address: bc1q56u6sj7cvlwu58v5lemljcvkh7v2gc3tv8mj0e

 Thank you !